stadium-software/spinners/README.md

 ### Contained Spinner Page Setup
 1. Drag a *Container* control to a page
-2. Drag any other control into the *Container* control
+2. Drag the control the spinner should cover into the *Container* control
-3. Drag another *Container* control into the first *Container* control (e.g. "SpinnerContainer")
+3. Drag another *Container* control into the first *Container* control and call it "SpinnerContainer"
-4. Add a class to define the spinner type to the control's classes property (see below)
+4. Add a class to the "SpinnerContainer" classes property to define the spinner type (see below)
-5. Set the *Container* *Visibility* property to "false" to hide the spinner
+5. Set the "SpinnerContainer" *Visibility* property to "false" to hide the spinner
-6. Set the *Container* *Visibility* property to "true" to show the spinner
+6. Set the "SpinnerContainer"*Visibility* property to "true" to show the spinner

 **Contained Spinner Setup**